 GEOSTRATEGY IN THE GRASSROOTS

-On Thursday, November 17, the Japan-America Society of Central Ohio - in partnership with the National Association of Japan-America Societies (NAJAS) and The Sasakawa Peace Foundation - hosted a special Zoom webinar exploring current geostrategic issues in East Asia.
-We were honored to host two experts on the subject who provided their insights into the impact of recent political changes on the US-Japan relationship as well as broader geostrategy issues in Asia:
+On Thursday, February 17, 2022, the Japan-America Society of Central Ohio - in partnership with The Ohio State University Institute for Japanese Studies, presented a special webinar as part of the Geostrategy in the Grassroots event series sponsored by the National Association of Japan-America Societies (NAJAS) and The Sasakawa Peace Foundation We were honored to host two experts on the subject who provided their insights into Common Strategic Challenges for the United States and Japan

-Following Ms. Doden and Dr. Calder's individual presentations, there was a special panel discussion moderated by Peter Kelley, President of the National Association of Japan-America Societies, as well as a question and answer session with the panelists.
+Following Amb.
+Shear and Amb.
+Ishii's individual presentations, there was a special panel discussion moderated by Peter Kelley, President of the National Association of Japan-America Societies, as well as a question and answer session with the panelists.

 Geostrategy in the Grassroots is a public affairs program focusing on the geostrategic challenges Japan and the US face in a changing Asia presented by The National Association of Japan-America Societies and The Sasakawa Peace Foundation.